 Cranberry Vanilla Donuts are soft, tender, and delicious.
 They can be made in a jiffy and topped with anything you desire.
 When you need a quick, homemade breakfast, brunch, or after-school treat, this is a great recipe to have in your hip pocket.

 The donut demon has been released.
 Since making the Dark Chocolate Baked Donuts recipe, I’ve been dreaming up other ways to show my once-neglected donut pan some love.
-This Cranberry Vanilla Donuts recipe deserves a whole lot of love.
+We’ve now got over a half dozen donut recipes.
+The truth is I’m a donut lover.
+Especially when they’re bakery-beautiful like this Cranberry Vanilla Donuts recipe, or our baked Red Velvet Donuts, Sourdough Donuts, and our fried Blueberry Donuts recipes.
 Who says you can’t make traditional donuts at home?

 Why You’ll Love This Recipe